camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/google-maps-platform.md

 description: Learn how to validate addresses, retrieve postal addresses, and calculate distances with Google Maps Platform Connector.
 ---

-The **Google Maps Platform Connector** allows you to validate addresses, retrieve postal addresses, and calculate distances with [Google Maps Platform Service](https://mapsplatform.google.com/) in BPMN process.
+The **Google Maps Platform Connector** in an inbound Connector that allows you to validate addresses, retrieve postal addresses, and calculate distances with [Google Maps Platform Service](https://mapsplatform.google.com/) in BPMN process.

 ## Create a Google Maps Platform Connector task